 - You can explore the Pinterest board of a2zhomeshooling.com for ideas, or have experimental journals printed out for a better understanding of scientific investigation.

 The most significant advantage of homeschooling is that the kids can learn and progress at their speed and in their ways.
 The lessons can be tailor-made based on how the child is performing.
 Let’s assume they are good with mathematics but struggle with the physics chapters.
 You can ramp up the difficulty level of math topics and tone it down in physics.
 Another example can be of a kid struggling with writing and more inclined towards using technology for video reports or presentations rather than essays.
 You can easily facilitate that.
 STEM fits in perfectly in such instances.
-The Math and Coding experts at Cuemath firmly believe in this and design tailor-made courses to ensure that each child reaches his true potential.
-Cuemath conducts Live Online Math classes and Coding classes.
+The Math experts at Cuemath firmly believe in this and design tailor-made courses to ensure that each child reaches his true potential.
+Cuemath conducts Live Online Math classes.

 If you are more interested in referring to online curriculums to integrate STEM in homeschooling, there are great courses available online.
 The curriculums and courses you can definitely explore are Cuemath, UZinggo, Science4Us, and TeachEngineering, for different sections of the STEM curriculum.